 Most courses must have a minimum of 10 students in order to "run" here on campus.
 Administrator discretion will be used for higher level academic courses which do not have 10 requests.
-For courses that do not have enough requests and/or scheduled students, we will work with the students to find an online course that is as similar as possible.
+For courses that do not have enough requests and/or scheduled students.